mote-editor/mote/README.md

 # mote
-A tiny terminal text editor
+A tiny terminal text editor, similar to nano